Cat in half shade

 An ID tag is always a good idea so that your neighbors will know your cat is not a stray, although cats can get hung up on them.
 Even a collar alone will show that this cat is not likely to be a stray.
 Consider microchipping your cat as well so if they are found and taken to the shelter you can easily be reunited.
 Only 2% of cats taken to shelters are reunited with their people and a microchip can greatly improve those odds.

-It is a legal requirement everywhere in the U.S. for a pet cat to be vaccinated against rabies.
+In the United States, rabies vaccination requirements for cats vary from county to county.
+Ask your veterinarian what the rabies vaccination requirement is where you live.
+Even if not required by law, vaccinating outdoor pets against rabies is always a good idea.
 Once your cat is vaccinated, place the rabies tag on the collar or harness with the ID tag and city license, if a license is required by your municipality.
 Make sure to get a collar specifically for cats that has a breakaway feature so your kitty won’t get stuck squeezing through tight areas or climbing trees.

 Cat on jigsaw puzzle